stackunderflow111/blog/content/post/2021-09-03-network-namespaces-and-docker/index.en.md

 iptables -t nat -A POSTROUTING -s 192.168.15.0/24 ! -o bridge0 -j MASQUERADE
 ```

+Instead of specifying a particular output interface, we are using the ! sign to specify "any interfaces that is not bridge0".
+This is because the name of the output interface on different machines might be different, and a machine might even have more than one output interfaces (for example, a laptop might have both wired and Wi-Fi interfaces).

 Then, run the following `ping` command to verify `red` has Internet access.

 ```shell